rubyworks/minitap/README.md

 Minitest 5 has a new report system and plug-in API.
-Minitap takes advantage of this new API to allow the TAP-Y or TAP-J formats to be selected via command-line options instead of requiring that the format be set in the test helper scripts.
+Minitap takes advantage of this new API to allow the TAP-Y or TAP-J formats to be selected via command-line options as an alternative to setting the format in test helper scripts.

 To use simply add `--tapy` or `--tapj` after an isolated `-` separator on the ruby test command invocation, e.g.